Heljas/eslint-plugin-require-prisma-select/README.md

 ## Why

-By default, if `select` property is omitted while using [Prisma](https://github.com/prisma/prisma/) client, it returns all table columns.
-It can lead to the leaking of private information, create a security vulnerability, or prevent no-downtime updates.
-Unfortunately, `Prisma` doesn't provide any way to hide or mark selected fields as private, which would prevent querying them unless explicitly stated.
-There is also no option to generate `select` property as required in `Prisma` types.
+Omitting the `select` property during [Prisma](https://github.com/prisma/prisma/) CRUD operations results in fetching all fields for a specified model.
+This can lead to private information leakage, security vulnerabilities, or complications in executing zero downtime deployments.
+Unfortunately, `Prisma` lacks a mechanism to hide or mark selected fields as private, preventing them from being queried unless explicitly specified.
+Additionally, there's no option to generate a `select` property as required in `Prisma` types.

-One option to solve it is to create a script to override types and make `select` property required, but it would need to run after every regeneration of types.
-That's why the custom eslint rule is a better way to handle it.
+A potential solution involves creating a script to override generated types and make the select property required.
+However, this script would need to run after every types regeneration.
+The custom ESLint rule offers a more efficient approach to address this issue.

 ## How it works

-The rule parses AST and analyzes Typescript types to detect Prisma client usages.
-If a method accepts argument with an optional `select` property, the rule ensures it's defined.
+The rule parses the Abstract Syntax Tree (AST) and analyzes Typescript types to detect Prisma client usages.
+If a method accepts an argument with an optional `select` property, this rule ensures it's defined.

 ## License